hannahwolahan-lab49/hannahwolahan.github.io/Thought Leadership and IP/Thought Leadership/Contribute Thought Leadership/Create Thought Leadership.md

 # How to Contribute Thought Leadership
-This page outlines the steps required to contribute a piece of Lab49 Thought Leadership.
+This page outlines the steps required to contribute a piece of Lab49 thought leadership.
  (TODO)

 ## Step One: Create a new file
-Go to the folder:
+* Create a new file in the following location: Thought Leadership and IP/Thought Leadership/Contribute Thought Leadership/ __(fix link)__
+* Name the file `YY_MM_DD_TL_[keyword]__001` where keyword is a relevant word associated with the thought leadership piece
-Using the text from Insight_Template.md
+* Copy the text from Insight_Template.md

 ## Step Two: Add content
 Add content to the file under the following headings.
 Check out the [Markdown Guide](/hannahwolahan.github.io/Contribute/Markdown Guide.md/) for help with formatting.